zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

    After the End-Of-Lime time, .NET Core patch updates will no longer be available for .NET Core 2.2.
 Your application will still run. .NET Core 2.2 was released as a non-LTS (Long Term Support) release.
 A non-LTS ("Current") release is supported for three months after the next release.
 For hosting applications that you do not intend to update often, we suggest LTS releases.
 LTS releases include features and components that have been stabilized, requiring few updates over a longer support release lifetime.
 The supported upgrade path from .NET Core 2.2 is via .NET Core 3.1. .NET Core 3.1 is released December 3, 2019, as a long-term support release.

-3. Our engineers love Github.
-It looks like you bought it.
-Are you planning to merge it with Azure DevOps?

-   Both offerings are alive and well.
-We are happy to offer different options to our customers.
-You can use both Github and Azure DevOps with your Azure environment.

-4. We hear a lot about Kubernetes.
+3. We hear a lot about Kubernetes.
 What is the difference between App Services and Kubernetes?

    Azure is an open cloud that offers multiple choices.
-We suggest App Service if you have a single or a few back-end services in an N-Tier architecture.
+We suggest App Service for web apps or back-end services in an N-Tier architecture.
 Azure Kubernetes Services is a better fit for Cloud-Native (Microservices) design.

-5. We have plans to scale to Mexico and Brazil.
+4. We have plans to scale to Mexico and Brazil.
 Anything we should be worried about while moving to Azure?

    Azure has 60+ regions, more than any other cloud provider.
 Our physical infrastructure comprises 160+ physical datacenters arranged into regions and linked by one of the world's largest interconnected networks.
 We have services such as Azure Traffic Manager for DNS-based traffic load balancing, Azure Front Door, a global, scalable entry-point that uses the Microsoft global edge network to create fast, secure, and widely scalable web applications, and Azure CosmosDB, a globally-distributed planet-scale database service.
 All these services are ready for implementation and used by millions of customers every day.
 We would be more than happy to help Parts Unlimited scale its operations globally.